zenmoto/zenmoto.github.io/_posts/2014-03-18-webgl-slippy-map.md

 We do this in two steps.
 First, we use a vertex shader to take a point in the user coordinate system and we return a location in the OpenGL coordinate system.
-Second, the system correlates the vertex with the other vertexes in the primitive it belongs to (the other two vertexes for a triangle, the other one for a line, or none for a point), figures out what pixels in the image may[^frag vs pixel] change based on the primitive.
+Second, the system correlates the vertex with the other vertexes in the primitive it belongs to (the other two vertexes for a triangle, the other one for a line, or none for a point), figures out what pixels in the image may[^frag-vs-pixel] change based on the primitive.
 It then calls the fragment shader for each pixel which assigns the color or discards it.

-[^frag vs pixel]: It's called a fragment shader and not a pixel shader because the output of a fragment shader might not actually change a pixel.
+[^frag-vs-pixel]: It's called a fragment shader and not a pixel shader because the output of a fragment shader might not actually change a pixel.
 As a simple example, OpenGL will take a look at the z-axis value of the pixel- if it would be occluded by another fragment in the buffer the pixel will be discarded.